ouspg/libfuzzerfication/GETTING-STARTED.md

 The pulse line shows current status and appears periodically

+## Samples

+There is usually no point running fuzzers without samples.
+Currently samples are mounted from ~/samples/libfuzzer-<target> (ImageMagic example: ~/samples/libfuzzer-imagemagick) to /srv/fuzzer in container.
+Results are mounted from ~/results to /srv/fuzzer/results in container.
+Some sample files are provided in repository but larger sample sets should be used with fuzzers.

 ## Writing your own stubs

 You can start writing your own stubs in the top of the libfuzzer-base image.
 See [screencast](https://www.youtube.com/watch?v=B46AMry7lHs&feature=youtu.be) example of writing stub for libxml2.